0xKaji/cybersecurity-portfolio/tryhackme/attacktiveDirectory.md

 ## Reconnaissance

-The first step was to enumerate all TCP ports and identify the services running on the target machine, to do this we use **nmap**.
+The first step was to enumerate all TCP ports and identify the services running on the target machine, to do this we use **Nmap**.

 <img width="557" height="593" alt="Captura de pantalla_2" src="https://github.com/user-attachments/assets/6370201e-8c3a-4aad-850e-aa486a2d6161" />